What is specdriven?

 {

 Supporting files can use: .mdx .md .sh .json .yaml .yml .toml .txt .js .ts .py .xml .xsd .html .pdf .ttf .tar .gz.
-Per-file max 5Β MB, total per skill or spec 30Β MB.
+Per-file max 5Β MB, total per spec 30Β MB.

 API for tool builders